 Construction workers handle almost every project with their hands and any damage to their mobility can impact their way of life, from general comfort to everyday work.
 Even beyond hand injuries, puncture wounds to the body, head, or eyes can cause long-term treatment to help the victim recover from severe damage.

-In most personal injury cases, compensation can be measured in two forms: economic and non-economic damages.
+In most New York personal injury cases, compensation can be measured in two forms: economic and non-economic damages.